mrganser/chatterbox/README.md

 ## Deployment

-This project is ready to deploy to Heroku without any additional configuration.
+This project is ready to deploy to render.com adding the commands from installing steps.

 ## Built With